DL-FIND

 • Johannes Kästner, main author

-• Tom W. Keal contributed conical intersection search algorithms, parallelization of NEB and finite-difference Hessian calculations and fixed many bugs.
+• Tom W. Keal contributed conical intersection search algorithms, parallelization of NEB and finite-difference Hessian calculations, and fixed many bugs.

 • Joanne M. Carr is adding parallel search algorithms